tianyingw/tianyingw.github.io/gallery.md

 -------------------------------------------------------------

 ## Deep learning-based statistical modeling for data denoising and imputation
-- **Mentored students:** Qinhuan Luo and Yongzhe Yu.
+- **Mentored students:** Qinhuan Luo and Yongzhen Yu.
 (This work was finished when Qinhuan and Yongzhen were undergraduate students at Tsinghua University from 2022-2023.)

 <img align="center" src="/img/deep.png" alt="" width="700">